SESYNC-ci/basic-Shiny-lesson/docs/_slides/reactive.md

 ===

-Shiny provides a function factory called `reactive()`, which creates functions that behave like the elements in the `input` list--they are reactive.
+Shiny provides a function factory called `reactive()`.
+It returns a function that behaves like elements in the `input` list--they are reactive.
 We'll use it to create the function `slider_months()` to dynamically update the filter.